DataClinicTCM/DataClinicTCM/README.md

 - 👋 Hi, I’m @DataClinicTCM
-- 👀 I’m interested in Traditional Chinese Medicine（TCM） and data science...
+- 👀 I’m interested in Traditional Chinese Medicine（TCM）, Taoist health theory and data science...
 - 🌱 I’m currently learning how to make TCM better and universal with R